USArmyResearchLab/Dshell/README.md

 2. Configure pygeoip by moving the MaxMind data files (GeoIP.dat, GeoIPv6.dat, GeoIPASNum.dat, GeoIPASNumv6.dat) to &lt;install-location&gt;/share/GeoIP/

 2. Run `make`.
-This will build Dshell.
+This will build and install Dshell.

+  * As root, running `make install` is an alternative.
+It will install Dshell in /opt/dshell and create symlinks in /usr/bin that allow Dshell to run systemwide.

-3. Run `./dshell`.
+3. Run `dshell` or `./dshell`, depending on where it installed.
 This is Dshell.
 If you get a Dshell> prompt, you're good to go!

 ## Basic usage